Putra Heights LRT station: Incidents and accidents

 A taekwondo athlete was sued for assaulting a disabled senior citizen in the station.
-The athlete, Nur Dhia Liyana Shaharuddin, who won a silver medal in the 2017 SEA Games, was asked to issue a public apology to a 71-year-old partially blind and deaf man for kicking him in the station.
+The athlete, Nur Dhia Liyana Shaharuddin, who won a silver medal at the 2017 Southeast Asian Games, was asked to issue a public apology to a 71-year-old partially blind and deaf man for kicking him in the station.

 In November 2019, a woman who was waiting on the platform of the station, almost got hypnotized by an elderly man.
-The woman was able to escape with the help of two Malay men.
+The woman was able to escape with the help of two other men waiting at the platform.
 She then shared her experience on Facebook.

-Station
+Station features

+Location

+The station is located on the intersection of Persiaran Putra Indah and Persiaran Putra Perdana, nearby towards the exit to the North–South Expressway Central Link (ELITE) highway.
+Nearby places include Kampung Kuala Sungai Baru, Laman Putra, Putra Indah and Putra Point Commercial Centre.